ckirksey3/extended-kalman-filter-cpp/README.md

 4. Run it: `./ExtendedKF path/to/input.txt path/to/output.txt`.
 You can find
    some sample inputs in 'data/'.
     - eg. `./ExtendedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt`
-5. In order to graph your results, enter this directory and run 'jupyter notebook'.
+5. In order to graph your results, enter this directory and run `jupyter notebook`.
 Then execute each cell in succession by pressing shift + enter.
 You can also run the whole notebook in a single step by clicking on the menu Cell -> Run All.

 ## Results